jfasch/jfasch-home/trainings/material/soup/index.rst

 :doc:`work in progress </about/site/opentraining/index>`.

 Topics naturally depend on other topics.
-Together, topics and their dependencies form a directed acyclic - see for example :doc:`the full set of Python topics, laid out as one such graph <python/fullgraph>`.
+Together, topics and their dependencies form a directed acyclic graph - see for example :doc:`the full set of Python topics, laid out as one such graph <python/fullgraph>`.

 The Python training has been converted to this format; :doc:`see there